THE FUTURE IS NOW IN REMOTE SENSING

 EDAR is a proven technology that can differentiate between and detect emissions across all classes and vehicle types.

-The European Joint Research Council (JRC) confirmed that EDAR has the ability to:
+The European Commission's Joint Research Centre (JRC) confirmed that EDAR has the ability to do the following:

 -

-Discriminate emissions standards for all Euro classes (Euro 0/Euro 6) and fuel type (diesel, gasoline, LPG, with and without DPF).
+Discriminate emissions standards for all Euro classes (Euro 0/Euro 6) and fuel types (diesel, gasoline, LPG, with and without DPF).

 -